Jennifer Goodman, Executive Director

 Maggie Stier, Shared Field Service Representative

 Bringing more than 30 years experience in the fields of historic preservation, museums and education, Maggie travels the state working to support and encourage people engaged in preservation projects.
 Through site visits, meetings and electronic consultation, Maggie provides town leaders, historic site administrators, faith-based groups, and others working to preserve New Hampshire's built environment, with the information and resources they need to help build a successful preservation project.
 She provides technical assistance, practical advice on preservation tools and strategies, and guidance in grantwriting and fundraising.
 Maggie also coordinates mentoring workshops, training opportunities, and new networks for historic preservation advocates.

 The Field Service Program is offered in association with the National Trust for Historic Preservation.

 Beverly helps old house and barn owners with referrals and resources and manages the Alliance's small grants programs.
 She brings experience from her active service on the Bedford Historic District Commission, Bedford Historical Society and Bedford Village Common as well as over 20 years of work on her own old house.

 Virginia Davidson, Development Associate

-Virginia joined the staff of the Alliance in 2013, with responsibility for coordinating membership, annual appeal, and corporate sponsorship programs.
-She brings a passion for historic preservation and non-profit operations to her work, and previously has held development and communications positions with NH Businesses for Social Responsibility, Green Spaces Alliance of South Texas, and several historical societies.
+Virginia is responsible for coordinating membership, annual appeal, and corporate sponsorship programs.
+She brings a passion for historic preservation and local history to her work, and previously has held development and communications positions with non-profit organizations including NH Businesses for Social Responsibility and Green Spaces Alliance of South Texas.
 Virginia holds a master’s degree in public humanities from Brown University and is a member of New Hampshire Public Radio’s community advisory board.
 She is also the founder of Alamo Rescue Friends, a dog rescue organization based in San Antonio.

 Patricia Meyers, Membership